 OEHHA has evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Selenium levels are presumed to show a similar pattern with comparable concentrations expected to be observed in individual black bass species within the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.
+Therefore, OEHHA extends the consumption advice for Smallmouth Bass to other black bass species, including Largemouth, Redeye, and Spotted Bass.